praveenhm/MLpipeline/dev/README.md

-# Acuvity docspipeline Development Environment
+# tanh docspipeline Development Environment

-Acuvity has been using runpod but its been manual and cumbersome.
+tanh has been using runpod but its been manual and cumbersome.
 When we need to run on multiple GPUs, manually creating multiple containers on vscode is not a scalable model.

 We have the following objectives: